yogsototh/Scratch/content/html/en/blog/Yesod-excellent-ideas.md

 - a bit of HTML,
 - a bit of CSS and
-- a bit of Javascript.
+- a bit of javascript.

 Some in the header, some in the body.

 You can declare a widget as this (note I use a very high meta-language):